 The main issue with a teacher candidate finding their own accommodation is safety.
-Since a teacher candidate may not know how safe their chosen accommodation or accommodation’s neighbourhood is, (and how safe the transportation routes to/from the school and their accommodation are), they may be inadvertently placing themselves in an unsafe situation.
+Since a teacher candidate may not know how safe their chosen accommodation and/or nearby neighborhood is, (and how safe the transportation routes to/from the school and their accommodation are), they may be inadvertently placing themselves in an unsafe situation.

 It would be somewhat similar to the difference getting a great prices with the Waldorf Hotel on East Hastings Street, Vancouver, and a less than great price on a dorm room in the UBC Gage residence – in this case the less costly hotel is not always the most safe hotel.